-The Model 40/40UFL Flame Detector is an electronic device designed to sense the occurrence of fire and flames and subsequently activate an alarm or an extinguishing system directly or through a control circuit.
+The Model 40/40L, LB, L4, L4B Flame Detector is an electronic device designed to sense the occurrence of fire and flames and subsequently activate an alarm or an extinguishing system directly or through a control circuit.

-The UV/IR Radiation Flame Detector is a dual spectrum optical detector sensitive to 2 separate ranges of the radiation spectrum, both of which are present in fires.
-The detector monitors the protected volume by measuring the radiation intensity in it, within 2 frequency ranges of the electromagnetic spectrum; namely the Ultra-Violet (UV) and the Infra-Red (IR).
+The UV/IR Radiation Flame Detector is a dual spectrum optical detector sensitive to 2 distinct ranges of the radiation spectrum, both of which are present in fires.
+The detector monitors the protected volume, by measuring the radiation intensity in it, within 2 frequency ranges of the electromagnetic spectrum, namely the Ultra-Violet (UV) and the Infra-Red (IR) spectrums.

-The detector integrates 2 dependent channels in which appropriate detection pulses are registered and further analyzed for frequency, intensity, and duration.
+The detector integrates 2 dependent channels, in which appropriate detection pulses are registered and further analyzed for frequency, intensity and duration.

-Sensing Elements
+• Sensing Elements

-The IR sensor in Models 40/40UFL is sensitive to radiation over the range of 2.5--3.0 microns where the H_2 emission has a unique spectral peak that enables detection of hydrocarbon fires, gas fires, hydroxyl, and hydrogen fires, as well as metal and inorganic fires.
+The IR sensor in Models 40/40L and LB is sensitive to radiation over the range of $2.5-3.0\mu m$ , where the H2 emission has a unique spectral peak that enables detection of hydrocarbon fires, gas fires, hydroxyl, and hydrogen fires, as well as metal and inorganic fires.